soler2000/com.lightwaverf/README.md

   * Other Lightwave products

 **Version Changes**
+  * 0.0.9 Fixed Issue with LW321 showing up as a light
   * 0.0.7 Fixed Issue with new Athom API for firmware 0.10 and onwards.
   * 0.0.6 Fixed Issue with new Athom API for firmware 0.9 and onwards.
   * 0.0.5 Fixed Issue with off command with newer lightwave devices, Updated icons